wp-plugins/simple-code-insert-shortcode/readme.txt

 Align Parameters: left, right, and center

+Thank you for using SCI Shortcode Plugin for WordPress.
+I hope this plugin will provide you with useful functionality.

 == Compatibility ==

 SCI Shortcode Plugin requires PHP 5 and WordPress 3.3.1 or higher.